-Inclusio on Biomark ers Exclusion Biomarkers Technique Precision ↑ Recall ↑ F2 ↑ Precision ↑ Recall ↑ F2 ↑ Hermes-FT (0S) 0.63 0.93 0.85 0.31 0.95 0.67 Hermes-FT-synth (0S) 0.99 0.84 0.86 0.86 0.96 0.94 closed-source models.
-However, we notice a discrepancy between inclusion and exclusion in the model's abilities to extract the biomarkers and organize them in the DNF form as seen in table 1 and table 2.
+As mentioned in the previous section, applying Hermes-2-Pro-Mistral-7B with zero-shot prompting already showed impressive results in performing our task, compared to the closed-source models.
+However, we notice a discrepancy between inclusion and exclusion in the model's abilities to extract the biomarkers and organize them in the DNF form as seen in Table 1 and Table 2.
 To potentially improve the extraction of exclusion biomarkers, we fine-tuned the model using Direct Preference Optimization (DPO).
 The purpose of fine-tuning is to adapt the LLM to a more specialized task by adjusting its parameters.
 The DPO algorithm adjusts the model's parameters to increase the likelihood of generating the desired output by dragging the probability distribution towards the preferred answer and away from the undesired one.
-Here, we fine-tuned two models initiated from Hermes-2-Pro-Mistral-7B.
-The first model Hermes-FT and the second Hermes-FT-synth with the labeled datasets DPO-92 and DPO-156, respectively.
+Here, we fine-tuned two models, both initialized from Hermes-2-Pro-Mistral-7B, with each model fine-tuned on a dataset of different size.
+The first model, Hermes-FT was trained on the labeled dataset DPO-92, while the second model Hermes-FT-synth was trained on the larger datasets DPO-156.
 For more details on the datasets, please refer to the Methods section "DPO Dataset Preparation".
-Table 3 demonstrates how fine-tuning the model with DPO-92 which includes 92 manually annotated samples decreased the overall performance.
+Table 3 demonstrates how fine-tuning the model with DPO-92 which includes 92 manually annotated clinical trials samples decreased the overall performance.
 We observe a 10% decrease in the F2 score for the extraction of inclusion biomarkers and approximately a 7.5% decrease for the extraction of exclusion biomarkers.
 Nevertheless, Hermes-FT-synth, fine-tuned with a larger dataset (DPO-156) demonstrated superb capabilities, outperforming all models with F2 scores of 0.90 and 0.93 for inclusion and exclusion biomarkers, respectively.
 Despite the overall superiority in performance, the model demonstrated a slight decrease in recall for inclusion biomarkers extraction was observed compared to the base model, Hermes-2-Pro-Mistral-7B.
 This suggests that the fine-tuned model overlooked some biomarkers during extraction.
 This behavior could be attributed to the model learning to optimize the extraction of exclusion biomarkers during fine-tuning, thereby reducing hallucination and false positives.
-It is also possible that during fine-tuning, the model experienced changes in how it handles inclusion and exclusion criteria, causing it to provide brief responses to minimize hallucination in inclusion biomarkers, which led to a decrease in recall.
+It is also possible that during finetuning, the model experienced changes in how it handles inclusion and exclusion criteria, causing it to provide brief responses to minimize hallucination in inclusion biomarkers, which led to a decrease in recall.